Texas Tech falls to Oregon after a back-and-forth battle

-LUBBOCK, Tex- The Texas Tech Red Raiders drop another nailbiter this season, this time against the 13th ranked Oregon Ducks 38 – 30.
+LUBBOCK, Texas — The Texas Tech Red Raiders drop another nailbiter this season, this time against the 13th ranked Oregon Ducks 38 – 30.

 Facing his former team, quarterback Tyler Shough threw three touchdowns and added another one on the ground, but unfortunately for the Red Raiders, Shough also threw three interceptions and fumbled once.